 Cuyo: Historical Region

 Cuyo is a historical wine-producing region located in the mountainous area of west-central Argentina.
-It essentially comprised, historically, the provinces of Mendoza, San Juan, and San Luis.
+Historically, it comprised the provinces of Mendoza, San Juan, and San Luis.

-The region's first European visitor was the Spanish adventurer Francisco de Villagrá, in 1551.
-This area later, in what now is Argentina, became the first to experience permanent interior settlement.
+The region's first European visitor was the Spanish adventurer Francisco de Villagrá in 1551.
+This area later became the first to experience permanent interior settlement in what now is Argentina.

 The Cuyo area has an economy based on the irrigated cultivation of grapes, fruits, and vegetables and the oil, gas, copper, lead, and uranium industries.

-Wine production in the Cuyo region represents almost 80% of Argentina's total national production and the wines are considered some of the best in the world.
-Olives, potatoes, tomatoes, and fruits are also cultivated and produced sweets and preserved foods.
+Wine production in the Cuyo region represents almost 80% of Argentina's total national production, and the wines are considered some of the best in the world.
+In addition, olives, potatoes, tomatoes, and fruits are also cultivated and produce sweets and preserved foods.

 The region of Cuyo has an arid or semi-arid climate with an average annual precipitation of about 100 to 500 mm (4 to 20 in) that is generally unreliable from year to year.